Acid Reflux: Symptoms, Causes and Treatment

 Most patients can be started on proton pump inhibitors as a medical therapy.
 GERD is diagnosed in patients with symptoms like heartburn and regurgitation.

-• Oesophagogastroduodenoscopy (OGD)
+• Oesophagogastro duodenoscopy (OGD)

 Patients with alarm symptoms like dysphagia, odynophagia, anaemia, weight loss, and hematemesis can be evaluated with OGD.
 Patients having symptoms of non-cardiac chest pain which can be due to GERD should be evaluated by OGD.

-• Radiographic Studies
+• Radiographic studies

-• Ambulatory esophageal reflux monitoring
+• Ambulatory oesophageal reflux monitoring

 Complications of GERD

-• Erosive Oesophagitis (EO)
+• Erosive oesophagitis (EO)

-• Barrett Oesophagus
+• Barrett oesophagus

-• Risk of Oesophagus Cancer
+• Risk of oesophagus cancer

-• Tooth Decay
+• Tooth decay

 Stomach acids can remove the enamel of the teeth.
 This leads to the weakening of the teeth and develops cavities.